How do you Know Your Kids are Learning?

 • We read a few fascinating books about the rainforest.

-• They orally narrated over what they’d read.
+• The kids regularly narrated over what they’d read.

 • They drew pictures of the rainforest (another form of narration).

-And now they were dramatizing a scene in a story they were creating, all on their own.
+And now they were dramatizing a scene in a story they were creating, on their own.

-Our recent readings about the rainforest had ignited their imaginations!
+Our recent (aff link:) readings about the rainforest had ignited their imaginations!

 Isn’t that what Charlotte Mason homeschooling is all about?
 Presenting children with a “feast of ideas” and letting them ‘form their own relationships’ with books, instead of spoon-feeding them “what they’re supposed to be learning”?